 ‘As it stands, this is a scandal as we can hardy verify how they will be repaying inputs loans as everything was not done at local depot.
 We can’t probe inputs looters,’ said one of sources.

-As part of our long-term investigation of how inputs were distributed, there is
+As part of our long-term investigation of how inputs were distributed, there is lack of transparency, with subdued calls to expose corruption in the agriculture sector.

 ‘Last year in August a team of auditors was deployed in Hurungwe district covering Karoi farming town from the Ministry of Agriculture but fired blanks on the probe,’ added another source.